 In many cases, we can use allograft material to implement bone grafting for dental implants.
 This bone is prepared from cadavers and used to promote the patient’s own bone to grow into the repair site.
 It is quite effective and very safe.
 Synthetic materials can also be used to stimulate bone formation.
 We even use factors from your own blood to accelerate and promote bone formation in graft areas.

 These surgeries are performed in the office surgical suite under IV sedation or general anesthesia.
-After discharge, bed rest is recommended for one day and limited physical activity for one week.
+After discharge, bed rest is recommended for one day and limited physical activity for 72 hours.